cloudfoundry-attic/cf-docs/source/docs/using/terms.html.md

 > Cloud Controller (CC) is the Cloud Foundry component that orchestrates the processing performed by backend components, such as application staging and lifecycle management, and service provisioning and binding operations.
 Cloud Controller functions and features include:
 <br> <br>

-> - Maintainance of a database of information about applications, services, and configurable items such as organizations, spaces, users, and roles.
+> - Maintenance of a database of information about applications, services, and configurable items such as organizations, spaces, users, and roles.

 > - Storage of application packages and droplets in the blobstore.